Junnosuke Suzuki

-Junnosuke Suzuki (鈴木 淳之介, Suzuki Junnosuke) is a Japanese footballer who plays as an centre-back for Copenhagen and the Japan national team.
+Junnosuke Suzuki (鈴木 淳之介, Suzuki Junnosuke) is a Japanese professional footballer who plays as a centre-back for Danish Superliga club Copenhagen and the Japan national team.

 Club career

 High school football

 After a year disrupted by the COVID-19 pandemic in Japan, Suzuki represented the Teikyo University Kani High School at the 2020 All Japan High School Soccer Tournament, where his performance in Teikyo's 2–0 win against Meitoku Gijuku helped his side to the Round-of-16 for the first time.
 The following year, he again impressed in helping Teikyo win the Gifu Prefecture National High School Football Championship, scoring the opening goal in the 6–1 win against Chukyo in the final.
 At the 2021 All Japan High School Soccer Tournament he provided two assists in Teikyo's 4–1 win against Imabari Higashi in the first round.

 Shonan Bellmare

 Having committed to sign for J1 League side Shonan Bellmare at the end of the 2020 season, Suzuki joined the club in 2022.
 He made his professional debut the same year, playing all ninety minutes in Shonan Bellmare's 3–0 win against Vertfee Yaita in the Emperor's Cup on 1 June 2022.

 Having struggled to secure a place in the first team, making only five league appearances in the 2023 season, a change of position from defensive midfield to central defence saw Suzuki's playing time improve.
 Following a suspension after accumulating too many yellow cards, media in Japan cited Suzuki's absence for Shonan Bellmare's poor performance in a 1–1 draw with Avispa Fukuoka on 7 August 2024.
 He won the Young Player of the Month award for October 2024, having been credited with good performances, including in Shonan Bellmare's 2–1 win against Sanfrecce Hiroshima.

 Suzuki renewed his contract with Shonan Bellmare at the conclusion of the 2024 season.
 Having featured mostly as a left centre-back in a back three for Shonan Bellmare, he showed adaptability when he was moved to the middle of the three for a game against Avispa Fukuoka in April 2025, helping Shonan Bellmare keep a clean sheet in a 0–0 draw.
 His good form continued, and by May 2025, he led the J1 League in ariel duels won.